 A meaningful definition of holistic must itself be holistic.
 The limitations of language make this impossible, but here are some clues.
 None of them is the whole story.Holism “The tendency in nature to form wholes that are greater than the sum of the parts through creative evolution.”
 Source: Jan Smuts, who originated the term in his 1926 book Holism and Evolution.

 Wholeness “An undivided or unbroken completeness or totality with nothing wanting.”
 Source: The Free Dictionary.
-Wholeness is all-encompassing, transcending the apparently dualistic nature of reality, and cannot be reduced to parts.
-Neither can it be boiled down to a pithy definition or wordsmithed into an elegant concept.
+Wholeness is all-encompassing, transcending the dualistic nature of mundane reality, and cannot be reduced to parts.
+Neither can it be reduced to a pithy definition or distilled into an elegant concept.

 Whole person, whole situation.

-There are two realities: the material (the known) and the non-material (the unknown).
-Holism embraces both realities.
+There are two realities: the manifest (the known, the material) and the unmanifest (the unknown, the non-material).
+A person with a holistic worldview embraces both realities.

 Holism suggests that people are more than simply the sum of their parts.
 In order to understand how people think, holism suggests that you need to do more than simply focus on how each individual component functions in isolation.
 Instead, psychologists who take this approach believe that it is more important to look at how all the parts work together.”